mattdesl/budo/docs/programmatic-usage.md

 #### `b.on('error')`

-Called on a fatal error, like not being able to create the server or find a local/global copy of watchify.
+Called on a fatal error, like not being able to create the server.

 #### `b.on('connect')`